savageyusuff/MobilePose-Pi/README.md

 ## Requirements
 For 'mobilepose-pi', you need following environment.

- Raspberry Pi (I used Pi 2 Model B for this repo)
+ Raspberry Pi (We used Pi 2 Model B for this repo)
  Rasbian stretch (32bit)
  Python 2.7